BasinCheck vs Excel for Safety Audits

 Excel Can't Create an Audit Trail

-When OSHA asks "prove it happened", Excel has no answer.
-Spreadsheets lack the fundamental capabilities for compliance documentation.
+When OSHA or an operator says "prove it happened", a spreadsheet has no answer.
+Excel lacks the fundamental capabilities compliance documentation requires.

-No timestamps: When was it actually completed?
-Who knows.
+No real timestamps: When was it actually completed?
+The file date isn't proof.

-No approval workflows: No proof of manager sign-off.
+No approval workflows: No record of manager sign-off.

-No edit history: Anyone can change anything, anytime.
+No edit history: Anyone can change any cell, anytime, silently.

 Automatic timestamps: Every action logged with date, time, and user.

-GPS-tagged photos: Proof of where and when photos were taken.
+GPS-tagged photos: Proof of exactly where and when each photo was taken.

 A complete audit trail shows inspectors exactly what happened, when, and who was responsible.